Multi-Carrier Agile Phased Array Radar: Introduction

-The performance degradation of FAR can be mitigated by using multi-carrier transmissions.
+The performance degradation of \ac{far} can be mitigated by using multi-carrier transmissions.
 When multiple carriers are transmitted simultaneously in a single pulse, the number of radar measurements is increased, and the target reconstruction performance is improved.
-Various multi-carrier radar schemes have been studied in the literature, including frequency division multiple access multiple-input multiple-output (FDMA-MIMO) \cite{Sun2014}, sub-Nyquist MIMO radar (SUMMeR) \cite{Cohen2018}, and frequency diversity array (FDA) radar \cite{Antonik2006, Liu2017}.
-In the afromentioned schemes, different array elements transmit waveforms at different frequencies, usually forming an omnidirectional beam and illuminating a large field-of-view\cite{Eli2013}.
+Various multi-carrier radar schemes have been studied in the literature, including \ac{fdmamimo} \cite{Sun2014,cohen2019}, \ac{summer} \cite{Cohen2018}, and \ac{fda} radar \cite{Antonik2006, Liu2017}.
+In the aforementioned schemes, different array elements transmit waveforms at different frequencies, usually forming an omnidirectional beam and illuminating a large field-of-view\cite{Eli2013}.
 This degrades radar performance, especially in track mode, where a highly directional beam focusing on the target is preferred\cite{Eli2013}.
-In addition, frequency agility is not exploited in FDMA-MIMO and FDA.
+In addition, frequency agility is not exploited in \ac{fdmamimo} and \ac{fda}.
 The derivation of frequency agile multi-carrier schemes for phased array radar, which leads to a focused beam with high gain, is the focus of this work.

 Here, we propose two multi-carrier agile phased array radar schemes.
 The first uses all the antenna elements to transmit a single waveform consisting of multiple carriers simultaneously in each pulse.
-Frequency agility is induced by randomly selecting the carriers utilized, resulting in a wideband multi-carrier agile radar (WMAR) scheme.
-While the increased number of carriers is shown to achieve improved reconstruction performance compared to conventional FAR \cite{Huang2018a}, WMAR utilizes multiband signals, thus its implementation is more costly than that uses conventional narrowband monotones, and may suffer from envelope fluctuation \cite{Chen2017multiband}.
+Frequency agility is induced by randomly selecting the carriers utilized, resulting in a \ac{wmar} scheme.
+While the increased number of carriers is shown to achieve improved reconstruction performance compared to conventional \ac{far} \cite{Huang2018a}, \ac{wmar} utilizes multiband signals of large instantaneous bandwidth.
+Therefore, its implementation does not benefit from the simplifications associated with utilizing conventional narrowband monotone signals, and may suffer from envelope fluctuation \cite{Chen2017multiband}.

+To overcome the use of instantaneously wideband waveforms, we next develop \ac{caesar}, which combines frequency agility and {\em spatial agility}.
+Specifically, \ac{caesar} selects a small number of carrier frequencies on each pulse and randomly allocates different carrier frequencies among its antenna elements, such that each array element transmits a narrowband constant modulus waveform, facilitating system implementation.
+An illustration of this transmission scheme is depicted in Fig.~\ref{fig:multi-carrier}.